 What is rosacea?

-Rosacea is a skin rash which typically affects the face.
+Rosacea is a skin condition which typically affects the face.
 Symptoms of rosacea are primarily visible on the cheeks, nose, forehead and chin.

-Rosacea can affect both sexes, but it’s more common in women – particularly those with very fair skin.
-It’s a chronic skin condition, and most people affected have intermittent rosacea flare-ups throughout their lives.
+Rosacea can affect both men and women, but it’s more common in women – particularly those with very fair skin.
+It’s a chronic condition, and most people affected have intermittent rosacea skin flare-ups throughout their lives.

-The exact cause of rosacea is not known.
-But there are certain ‘triggers’ that can make episodes of rosacea worse:
+Although the exact cause of rosacea is not known, there are certain triggers that can make episodes of rosacea worse.
+They include:

 Rosacea is not infectious, nor is it related to poor skin care or hygiene.